Amaranth: Red Garnet (Heirloom) (Amaranthus tricolor)

-Compost (Nitrogen), 2" in top 6" of soil, 1 time: Incorporate 2˝ to 3˝ of aged manure or compost into the top 6˝ to 8˝ of soil (which is where most of the plant's feeder roots are found).
+Compost (Nitrogen), 2" of soil, 1 time: Incorporate 2˝ to 3˝ of aged manure or compost into the top 6˝ to 8˝ of soil (which is where most of the plant's feeder roots are found).

 When outdoor temp: 60°F to 95°F, optimal temp 75°F to 85°F